scheb/tombstone/doc/logger/installation.md

 ## Step 2: Define a tombstone function

-You have to define a function `tombstone(string ...$arguments): void` in the global scope, which is sending tombstone calls to the graveyard.
+The easiest way is to define a function `tombstone(string ...$arguments): void` in the global scope, which is sending tombstone calls to the graveyard.

 The library is shipped with a standard implementation.
 Include `tombstone-function.php` from the logger's directory in your bootstrap.
 It is recommended to define this function as early as possible, so that executed code (which potentially